-- When student or scholar will be employed by Georgia Tech (including a GRA/GTA); a description of the employment, in laymen’s terms, including who is principal researcher and how much the stipend is (in US$)
+- Proof of employment if employed by Georgia Tech (including a GRA/GTA); a description of the employment, in laymen’s terms, including who is principal researcher and how much the stipend is (in US$)

 - Proof of "binding ties" to the home country.
 The visa officer wants student to return to the home country after graduation.

 Students and Scholars who will apply for a renewal of a visa stamp should plan to have evidence demonstrating they have maintained their status up to the point of the visa interview, such as:

 - Official transcript and/or Enrollment Verification letter (obtain from the Registrar's office) or Employment Verification letter (obtain from the Office of Human Resources).

 - Description of the degree program from the Georgia Tech catalog: www.catalog.gatech.edu/